 Following his minor role in Fast Times at Ridgemont High, Nicolas Cage, who was born in 1964, eventually went on to star in a long string of movies, including 1995’s Leaving Las Vegas, for which he won a Best Actor Academy Award, and 2002’s Adaptation, which earned him a Best Actor Oscar nomination.
 Forrest Whitaker, who was born in 1961 and also had a small part in Fast Times, won a Best Actor Oscar for his performance as the Ugandan dictator Idi Amin in 2006’s The Last King of Scotland.

 Fast Times at Ridgemont High marked Cameron Crowe’s feature-film debut as a writer and was based on a 1981 book of the same name that he penned after going undercover to research it at a San Diego high school.
 Crowe, who was born in 1957, went on to write and direct another classic teen movie, Say Anything (1989), starring John Cusack, as well as Singles (1992); Jerry Maguire (1996), which starred Tom Cruise and was nominated for five Oscars (Cuba Gooding Jr. won for Best Supporting Actor); and Almost Famous (2000), which was based on Crowe’s real-life experience as a teenage journalist for Rolling Stone magazine.
 Almost Famous was nominated for four Oscars (Crowe won for Best Original Screenplay).
-His other movie credits include Vanilla Sky (2001) and Elizabethtown (2005).
+His other movie credits include Vanilla Sky (2001), Elizabethtown (2005), We Bought a Zoo (2011) and Aloha (2015).
 After Fast Times at Ridgemont High, the director Amy Heckerling was best known for the comedy Look Who’s Talking (1989) and Clueless (19995), a sharply written update of Jane Austen’s classic novel Emma set in a Southern California high school.